PTAB

 2. Patent Overview

-• Title: Method for Determining Movements and Rotations in Dynamic Environments
+• Title: Method and Device for Determining Movements and Rotations

-• Brief Description: The ’846 patent relates to a method and electronic device for determining orientation in three-dimensional space.
-The system uses a motion sensor module (with a rotation sensor and accelerometer) and a computing processor to calculate deviation angles (yaw, pitch, roll) by processing sensor data through a looped algorithm involving multiple quaternions representing previous, current, and updated states.
+• Brief Description: The ’846 patent describes a method and electronic device for determining orientation in three-dimensional space.
+The system uses a motion sensor module (with a rotation sensor and accelerometer) to generate data that is processed using a recursive algorithm involving quaternions to calculate resulting deviation angles, which can be mapped to a display.

 3. Grounds for Unpatentability

-Ground 1: Claims 1, 3, 7, and 9 are obvious over Bassompiere
+Ground 1: Obviousness over Bassompiere - Claims 1, 3, 7, and 9 are obvious over Bassompiere.

 • Core Argument for this Ground:

-Ground 2: Claims 1 and 3 are obvious over Bassompiere in view of Nasiri
+Ground 2: Obviousness over Bassompiere and Nasiri - Claims 1 and 3 are obvious over Bassompiere in view of Nasiri.

 • Core Argument for this Ground: